kiran-brahma/obsidan/content/Linkedin/why-ev.md

 After driving my MG ZS EV for 6000+ km over the last 4 months, here's what I learned:

-- In winter, expect a lower range by around 20-25%.
+- In winter, expect a lower range of around 20-25%.
 - Since I do 99% of my driving within city limits, the range allows me to commute for 4-5 days without any worries.
-I made a trip to Chandigarh, requiring me to pause for 30 mins for a recharge, during which I took a break for food.
-Most joints that we generally pause have an EV charging, so it wasn’t challenge per se.
+I made a trip to Chandigarh, requiring me to pause for 30 minutes for a recharge, during which I took a break for food.
+Most joints that we generally pause have an EV charging, so it wasn’t a challenge per se.
 - To maximise regenerative braking, you need to adjust your driving style.
 Overall, driving an EV is similar to driving a conventional car, with the notable exception of the car's quietness.

 If you're interested in buying an electric vehicle but are hesitant due to the high cost, here's how I made my calculations to arrive at my final decision